Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit with branch versioning/README.md

 ## Additional information

-The credentials for testing purpose
+The credentials for testing purposes:

 * username: editor01
 * password: editor01.password

-The name of the version must meet the following criteria
+The name of the version must meet the following criteria:

 1. Must not exceed 62 characters
 2. Must not include: Period (.), Semicolon (;), Single quotation mark ('), Double quotation mark (")